rnd-team-dev/plotoptix/docs/tkoptix.rst

 You can manipulate camera, objects and lights from Tkinter GUI:

-- camera is selected by default, double-click an object/light to select it, double click again to select a primitive within the object, double-click empty area to or double-right-click select camera
+- camera is selected by default, double-click an object/light to select it, double click again to select a primitive within the object, double-click in empty area or double-right-click to select camera
+- use :meth:`plotoptix.TkOptiX.select` method if an object or light is not in the view or it is hard to be selected
+- select parent mesh to apply transformations to all children as well

 With camera selected: